BoltApp/bolt-demandware-composable-managed/for-pwa-kit-2.x/README.md

 1. Clone this repository to your local, and copy the folder `for-pwa-kit-2.x/bolt` to `your_project_path/app/components`

-2. Make sure the properties of `engines` in the `your_project_path/package.json` use correct node version
+2. Update API Access

+    Add these values to the `Scopes` field of your SLAS Client

     ```sh
-    "engines": {
-        "node": "^18.0.0",
-        "npm": "^9.0.0"
-     },
+    sfcc.custom_objects sfcc.session_bridge sfcc.shopper-custom_objects
     ```

-3. Set Up API Access

-    (1) Make sure your SLAS Client have the following settings in the `Scopes` field

-    ```sh
-    sfcc.shopper-myaccount.baskets sfcc.shopper-discovery-search sfcc.shopper-myaccount.addresses sfcc.shopper-products sfcc.shopper-myaccount.rw sfcc.shopper-myaccount.paymentinstruments sfcc.custom_objects sfcc.shopper-customers.login sfcc.shopper-myaccount.orders sfcc.shopper-baskets-orders sfcc.shopper-customers.register sfcc.shopper-productlists sfcc.shopper-myaccount.addresses.rw sfcc.shopper-myaccount.productlists.rw sfcc.shopper-promotions sfcc.session_bridge sfcc.shopper-baskets-orders.rw sfcc.shopper-myaccount.paymentinstruments.rw sfcc.shopper-gift-certificates sfcc.shopper-custom_objects sfcc.shopper-product-search sfcc.shopper-myaccount.productlists sfcc.shopper-categories sfcc.shopper-myaccount
-    ```

-    (2) Follow [this guide](https://developer.salesforce.com/docs/commerce/pwa-kit-managed-runtime/guide/setting-up-api-access.html#update-open-commerce-api-settings) to Update Open Commerce API Settings

-4. Complete the configuration files
+3. Complete the configuration files

-    When a PWA Kit project is created with the Retail React App template, it comes with a single configuration file: `app/config/default.js`.
-The configuration objects that it exports are set based on the options provided to pwa-kit-create-app, but you can update your configuration at any time.
-Updates are often necessary after the initial project generation to stay in sync with changes to B2C Commerce instances.

-    (1) Follow [this guide](https://developer.salesforce.com/docs/commerce/pwa-kit-managed-runtime/guide/configuration-options.html#api-access) to config API Access

-    (2) Update SSR config, locate the file `your_project_path/app/ssr.js` and set HTTP security headers with bolt domain(*.bolt.com and *.bugsnag.com)
+    (1) Update SSR config, locate the file `your_project_path/app/ssr.js` and set HTTP security headers with bolt domain(*.bolt.com and *.bugsnag.com)

     ```javascript
       app.use(